DrSoulain/PREVIS/README.md

 On [FIG1](doc/figure_1.png), you can see multiple informations:

-- *Upper left*: the name of target with a green cirle if the star is observable from the VLTI, red if not,
+- *Upper left*: the name of the target with a green cirle if the star is observable from the VLTI, red if not,
 - *Upper right*: appropriate magnitudes for the VLTI instruments,
-- The green square at the bottom of the target indicate the information of the guiding star:
+- The round square at the bottom of the target indicate the information of the guiding star:
   - 'Science': the target is bright enought to be used as guiding star,
   - 'off axis': the coudé off-axis guiding need to be used,
   - 'off axis*', the coudé off-axis guiding can only be performed in visitor mode.